 Where to go next

-Build your consistency baseline
+Build your consistency foundation

 Strengthen coordination and resilience